 Modern tools and technology have been game changers in promoting open feedback culture in organizations.
 Here is how you can leverage them:

-• Use HR software: You can use centralized feedback software for employee engagement where your team members can receive and give feedback easily.
+• Use HR software: You can use centralized feedback software or anonymous employee feedback tools for employee engagement where your team members can receive and give feedback easily.
 Look for platforms that offer intuitive dashboards to visualize feedback data.

 • Collect employee feedback: Since employees are the main subject of the open feedback culture, you should seek inputs from them — understand their challenges and recommendations to improve your culture.